byronrthomas/acc-garda/README.md

 ## Basic commands for developers

 - Run the dockerized node: `npx zksync-cli dev start`
-- `npm run compile`: Compiles contracts.
+- `yarn run compile`: Compiles contracts.
-- `npm run deploy`: Deploys using script `/deploy/deploy.ts`.
+- `yarn run deploy`: Deploys using script `/deploy/deploy.ts`.
-- `npm run interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
+- `yarn run interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
-- `npm run test`: Tests the contracts.
+- `yarn run test`: Tests the contracts.
+- `yarn run lint:sol`: Runs the contracts through solhint to check for common issues and that best practices are followed.

 Note: Both `npm run deploy` and `npm run interact` are set in the `package.json`.
 You can also run your files directly, for example: `npx hardhat deploy-zksync --script deploy.ts`